iBobith/css-exercises/foundations/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
-- Does the `proportioned` image retain its original square proportions?
+- Does the `proportioned` image retain its original square proportions? yes, after checking the solution, because forgor about the syntax
-- Does the `distorted` image end up looking squished and, well, distorted?
+- Does the `distorted` image end up looking squished and, well, distorted? yea